ARLINGTON, Va. – It is said that medics never stand taller than when they kneel to treat the wounded.

 After that deployment, he returned to traditional, part-time Guard status while working on a Bachelor’s in Integrated Studies of History and Education, which he finished in 2016.

 “That’s my passion – history,” he said, pointing out that his current desk is a World War II field desk with a plaque that dates back to 1943.
 “What do NCOs do?
 We maintain tradition; and what is tradition, but history?”

 In the final years of his military career, Strous was tapped by Sgt.
 Maj.
-Mac Broich teaches at the Vermont Army Guard’s 124th Regional Training Institute to teach the Warrior Leader Course (now the Basic Leader Course).
+Mac Broich, a senior leader at the Vermont Army Guard’s 124th Regional Training Institute, to teach the Warrior Leader Course (now the Basic Leader Course).

 “He [Broich] said, ‘we need to suck all that knowledge out of your head before you retire,’’ Strous said, recalling the conversation.

 Passing that knowledge to young NCOs at the RTI seemed a good way to end his career.
 In many ways, it’s what he had been doing wherever he served.

 Strous medically retired in 2020.

 Receiving the Silver Star was a capstone moment, he said, but it isn’t what he reflects most upon in his nearly 30-year service.

 “It is a point of pride, but looking back there are so many more things I did that I can be proud of,” he said.
 “I remember the individuals that have come up to me years later and say, ‘Doc, I still remember what you taught me.’
 They remind me of why I do what I do.”